Dynamic Phase Alignment in Navier-Stokes Turbulence

-\textit{Discussion and conclusions.}~In this Letter, we show that the direct cascades of energy and helicity in Navier-Stokes turbulence are compatible because of a scale-dependence of the average Fourier phase angle between the fluctuations of velocity and vorticity.
-This behavior, termed \textit{dynamic phase alignment}, constitutes an essential mechanism for the joint direct cascade of energy and helicity because the scalings $v_{\lambda} \sim k^{-1/3}$ and $\omega_{\lambda} \sim k v_{\lambda}$ are preserved in the inertial range in the presence of net helicity.
-The spectral scaling of helicity can be written as $\mathcal{H}(k) \sim k^{-1} v_{\lambda}\omega_{\lambda}\cos \alpha_k \sim k^{-2/3} \cos \alpha_k$.
-Thus, any deviation from the scaling $\mathcal{H}(k) \sim k^{-2/3}$ involves a degree of dependence on scale of $\cos \alpha_k$.
-In this Letter, we show that the observed spectrum $\mathcal{H}(k) \sim k^{-5/3}$, which stems from conservation of energy and helicity in the direct cascade, is underpinned by the scaling $\cos \alpha_k \propto k^{-1}$.
-Dynamic phase alignment is thus the mechanism underlying the progressive balancing of turbulence (restoration of mirror symmetry) as the cascade proceeds from large to small scales in the inertial range.

-We also demonstrate that there exists no significant scale-dependent \textit{geometric} alignment between velocity and vorticity in Navier-Stokes turbulence, thus further supporting our conclusion that \textit{phase} alignment is the primary mechanism contributing to the scale-dependent reduction of helicity in the inertial-range cascade.
+\textit{Discussion and conclusions.}~\lucio{In this Letter, we demonstrate that the direct cascades of energy and helicity in Navier-Stokes turbulence can coexist because of a scale-dependence of the average Fourier phase angle between the fluctuations of velocity and vorticity.}~This behavior, termed \textit{dynamic phase alignment}, constitutes an essential mechanism for such joint direct cascade because the scalings $v_{\lambda} \sim k^{-1/3}$ and $\omega_{\lambda} \sim k v_{\lambda}$ are preserved in the presence of net helicity.~\lucio{We can write the helicity spectral scaling as $\mathcal{H}(k) \sim k^{-1} v_{\lambda}\omega_{\lambda}\cos \alpha_k \sim k^{-2/3} \cos \alpha_k$.~Deviations from $\mathcal{H}(k) \sim k^{-2/3}$ are underpinned by a dependence on scale of $\cos \alpha_k$, allowing energy and helicity to cascade forward while preserving conservation of both invariants.~We show that the observed spectrum $\mathcal{H}(k) \sim k^{-5/3}$ results from the scaling $\cos \alpha_k \propto k^{-1}$, which underlies the progressive balancing of turbulence (restoration of mirror symmetry) in the inertial range.}~We also demonstrate that there exists no significant scale-dependent \textit{geometric} alignment between velocity and vorticity, supporting our conclusion that \textit{phase} alignment is the primary mechanism contributing to the scale-dependent reduction of helicity.